Nou4r/pKernelInterface-EFT/README.md

 # pKernelInterface-EFT

-An Escape From Tarkov Reversal project.
+An (External) Escape From Tarkov Reversal project.

 The use of OOP techniques in this project isn't my best, but it's something.